 If it wasn’t enough to have 3 weeks of festivities and a farm full of tulips, Table Cape Tulip Farm also puts on a wonderful day full of music called ‘Tunes in the Tulips‘.

-Dates are yet to be advised for 2020 (understandable with our current corona crisis), but if it does go ahead you can look forward to 3hrs of eclectic music from some amazingly talented musicians!
+Dates are yet to be announced for 2023 (I will update this article once I have more info for you), but you can look forward to 3hrs of eclectic music from some amazingly talented musicians!

 With a million tulips as the backdrop, what’s not to love?